-Friedman’s psychologically acute and empathetic masterpiece traces the coming-of-age—from two to twenty two—of a boy growing up on the Lower East Side of New York.
+Friedman’s psychologically acute and empathetic masterpiece traces the coming-of-age—from two to twenty-four—of a boy growing up on the Lower East Side of New York.
 “Vivid and utterly convincing…The truth of Mr. Friedman’s book is not the truth of autobiography, but the truth-making that the best fiction is.”—James Dickey